The emergent dynamics of double-folded randomly branching ring polymers: DISCUSSION

 To this end, let us consider two (asymptotically) diffusive processes, $A$ and $B$, in a $d$-dimensional space, generating MSDs $g_A(t)=2d D_A t$ and $g_B(t) = 2d D_B t$, respectively.
 We are interested in the MSD $g_{AB}(t)$ of mixed schemes, where the local degrees of freedom are updated by $A$ and $B$ moves with probabilities $p_A$ and $p_B$, respectively, and where typically (but not necessarily) $p_A + p_B = 1$.
 The null model of independent contributions from the $A$ and $B$ dynamics predicts an additive relationship for the resulting diffusion constant:

-In Appendix~\ref{eq:time dependent null model} we propose, with Eq.~(\ref{eq:t_AB}), an approximate plausible generalization of Eq.~(\ref{eq_DAB_null_model}) for the full time dependence of the null model, for the monomer and CM MSDs in a mixed scheme.
-In Fig.~\ref{fig:dyn_mixing_ReptonTree_ideal} in Appendix \ref{sec:null model test}, we show that Eq.~(\ref{eq:t_AB}) works well in a case where we expect the null model to apply: the dynamics emerging from the combination of repton and tree node moves, which are indeed completely decoupled within our model.
+In section~IV in the supplementary material, we propose, in Eq.~(S6), an approximate plausible generalization of Eq.~(\ref{eq_DAB_null_model}) for the full time dependence of the null model, for the monomer and CM MSDs in a mixed scheme.
+In Fig.~6 in section~V in the supplementary material, we show that Eq.~(S6) works well in a case where we expect the null model to apply: the dynamics emerging from the combination of repton and tree node moves, which are indeed completely decoupled within our model.

-While the ergodic RiAO dynamics provides an interesting example of the emergence of a qualitatively different dynamics from the combination of local moves (see Appendix \ref{Appendix:decomposing RAO Dynamics}), in the remainder of the (main) text, we focus on the emerging dynamics resulting from the combination of monomer and node moves in different proportions, $0\le p_m\le 1$, see Eq.~\ref{eqn:MCsweep}.
-As evident from Figs.~\ref{fig:OverviewDynamics} and \ref{graph:dyn_mixing_RAO_Tree}, in interacting systems, this combination can lead to an accelerated dynamics compared to the two limiting cases: the RiAO dynamics ($p_m=1$) and the dynamics of quenched trees ($p_m=0$).
+While the ergodic RiAO dynamics provides an interesting example of the emergence of a qualitatively different dynamics from the combination of local moves (see section~VI in the supplementary material), in the remainder of the (main) text, we focus on the emerging dynamics resulting from the combination of monomer and node moves in different proportions, $0\le p_m\le 1$, see Eq.~\ref{eqn:MCsweep}.
+As evident from Figure~\ref{fig:OverviewDynamics} (in the main text) and Figure~S7 (in the supplementary material), in interacting systems, this combination can lead to an accelerated dynamics compared to the two limiting cases: the RiAO dynamics ($p_m=1$) and the dynamics of quenched trees ($p_m=0$).
 This raises the question of how this acceleration depends on the ring weight, $N_m$, and the mixing parameter, $p_m$.

-For our mixing rule, Eq.~(\ref{eqn:MCsweep}), of the monomer Supplemantaryand node moves, the prediction of the null model, Eq.~(\ref{eq_DAB_null_model}), reads $D(p_m) = p_m D_{RiAO} + (1-p_m) D_{\mathrm{QTree}}$ or, equivalently, $D(p_{m})/D_{\mathrm{QTree}} = 1 + (D_{RiAO}/D_{\mathrm{QTree}}-1) p_m$.
-The panels in the left column of Fig.~\ref{fig:D_Decomposition} show the corresponding results for the three types of investigated systems (ideal rings, self-avoided rings and rinds in melts) -- note that the normalization to $D_{\mathrm{QTree}}$ allows us to show results for rings of different sizes on a common linear scale (Raw results of $D$ are presented in Fig.~\ref{fig_SM:Diffusion_tau_raw} in the Supplemantary Material.).
+For our mixing rule, Eq.~(\ref{eqn:MCsweep}), of the monomer and node moves, the prediction of the null model, Eq.~(\ref{eq_DAB_null_model}), reads $D(p_m) = p_m D_{RiAO} + (1-p_m) D_{\mathrm{QTree}}$ or, equivalently, $D(p_{m})/D_{\mathrm{QTree}} = 1 + (D_{RiAO}/D_{\mathrm{QTree}}-1) p_m$.
+The panels in the left column of Fig.~\ref{fig:D_Decomposition} show the corresponding results for the three types of investigated systems (ideal rings, self-avoided rings and rinds in melts).
+Note that the normalization to $D_{\mathrm{QTree}}$ allows us to show results for rings of different sizes on a common linear scale (Raw results of $D$ are presented in Fig.~S17 and in Table.~II of the Supplementary Material.).